SHUG Breakthrough Symposia

 Overview

-The SNS-HFIR User Group Executive Committee (SHUG EC) is hosting a new series, the SHUG Breakthrough Symposia.
+The SNS-HFIR User Group Executive Committee (SHUG EC) is hosting an ongoing series, the SHUG Breakthrough Symposia.

 The goal is to expand the user base at the Spallation Neutron Source (SNS) and High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory (ORNL).
 These facilities currently host hundreds of scientists every year who use neutrons in their research to solve and understand cutting-edge problems in their field.
 Many researchers are not aware of how neutrons can help them with their science, and these symposia will help bridge the gap between non-neutron and neutron experts by hosting focused discussions within specific fields.